kaoecoito/jpleph4j/README.md

-The project is a port for reading the binary format used by JPL for data storage ephemeris fully written in java and multithread safe.
+The project is a port for reading the binary format used by JPL for data storage ephemeris fully written in java and thread safe.

 Tests were performed using the Linux file de431 architecture that can be downloaded in ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/ At the moment the project supports only binary format generated for Linux